 In China, children have an illness severity lower than 49% for asymptomatic, mild, or moderate disease.
 5% of them have severe disease.
 Less than 1% have the critical disease.

 In the US, 19% of COVID-19 cases with known dispositions were hospitalized.
-The proportion of those who are admitted to the intensive care unit (ICU) was 6%.
+The proportion of those admitted to the intensive care unit (ICU) was 6%.

 Progression of the Severity